okta/okta.github.io/_source/quickstart/widget/default-example.md

 ## Implement Okta Sign-In

-You can render the widget anywhere on the page by creating a `<div>` with a unique `id.`  You can also control the visual look of the widget by adding your own CSS.
+You can render the widget anywhere on the page by creating a `<div>` with a unique `id`.
+You can also control the visual look of the widget by adding your own CSS.

 First, create a `<div>` inside of your HTML file: